 The above picture of Stephan's Quintet (Hickson Compact Group 92) shows not just two, but four interacting galaxies.
 They are locked in a cosmic dance of repeated close encounters.
 This compact group is named after Édouard Jean-Marie Stephan, a French astronomer who discovered it in 1877.
 It lies in the Pegasus constellation.
 As the name implies, we can see five galaxies in the group.
 However, the galaxy in the lower left of the picture is a foreground galaxy, located only about 40 million light-years away from the Earth.
 It is not a part of the group of the remaining four interacting galaxies that are located about 290 million light-years away from the Earth.
 The two colliding galaxies in the center of the picture appear very close to each other.
 Their interactions have triggered a frenzy of new star births.
 The shape of the barred spiral galaxy in the top right corner of the picture looks distorted.
 In fact, the shapes of all the three galaxies are distorted due to gravitational forces.
 Their spiral arms look very elongated.
 Long, tidal tails can also be seen.
 They are studded with a large numbers of star clusters.
 The elliptical galaxy in the lower right corner is less affected by the interactions.
 This video shows a simulation of multiple-galaxy collision.

 The above Hubble Space Telescope picture show 12 different pairs of interacting or colliding galaxies.
-The process of galactic interactions, collisions, and mergers takes hundreds of millions or even several billion years to complete.
+The process of galactic interactions, collisions, and mergers takes hundreds of millions of years (or even several billion years) to complete.
 The above galaxies are in different stages of their interactions/collisions, and this can help us understand the process better.
 Notice how their shapes are distorted by their gravities, and how they form peculiar shapes.